wandyezj/Random/writings/thoughts/api_design.md

 ##### Explain Concepts

 Documentation can be used to explain the concepts required to use the API.
+Understanding the high level concepts of the API can help others use the API more effectively.

+Understanding "overall architecture" was cited as key need for developers to deo more than beyond the basics in [What Makes APIs Hard to Learn](#what-makes-apis-hard-to-learn).

 ##### Show Intent

-Documentation can show intent by providing examples for the audience to follow.
+Having documentation show intent, for example by providing examples of intended use, allows consumers of the API to model and constrain their usage to the intended uses.

 ## Conclusion

-The four aspects explored: Model, Behavior, Structure, and Documentation can all contribute towards making an API accessible.
+The four aspects explored: Model, Behavior, Structure, and Documentation can all work together to facilitate API accessibility.

-The core task of making an API accessible is to project the model of the API to the audience.

-Following the principals outlined for each concept can help project the desired model and make new APIs more accessible.
+Following the principals outlined for each concept can help project the desired model from the head of the author to that of the user and make an API more accessible.

 * [Model](#model)
     * [Employ Existing](#reuse-existing)